After San Antonio everything comes to an abrupt end for a 150 mile cruise across the baking chaparral to Laredo.

 Downtown Laredo is certainly a different world than the Rubik’s cube of trucks and warehouses that make up the north end.
 Mostly commercial boulevards, not unlike those in San Antonio or Phoenix or LA terminate near the river having become quiet streets of medium height Spanish buildings, stucco and heavy shady trees, open squares and pleasant spaces.

 There are two border crossings in downtown Laredo, one for trucks and cars and the other primarily for pedestrians.
-I found the latter and paid the fifty cents toll, walked my bike up and over the bridge, over the Rio Grande, a great green ditch in this semi desert and into another country.

 I’m not sure I was prepared for how different it would be.
 First of all, although I was allowed freely to enter Mexico without so much as a check of my documents, there were heavily armed guards everywhere.
 AK-47s cradled in arms shock me, an unreal object, as intense as if the soldiers held corpses.